 Cardiotocography is usually called a 'CTG' by doctors and midwives.
-It can be used to monitor a baby's heart rate and a mother's contractions during pregnancy.
+It can be used to monitor a baby's heart rate and a mother's contractions during labour.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.